Cooking Gorgeous

 Iskender Kebab

-Iskender Kebab (or Kebap) is undoubtedly one of Turkey's most iconic dishes.
-It is made with tender slices of döner kebab meat served over pita bread and topped with a flavorful tomato sauce, grilled vegetables, sizzling butter, and creamy yogurt.
+Bursa Iskender Kebab is one of my favorite Turkish dishes to order when I’m in Turkey.
+It is served with thin slices of döner kebab meat served over pita bread, then finished with tomato sauce, sizzling butter, yogurt, grilled tomato, and pepper.

 Jump to: